cmagnuson/personal-projects-blog/_posts/2020-7-7-Dog-Door.md

 ![Dog Door](/images/dog-door/9.jpg)

 We decided we liked the clean look without a latch better, so I embedded magnets in the door, the frame, and the larger fence door.
 This holds the door in place in the opened and closed positions.
-If I'd planned to use magnets from the beginning I would have attached them from the opposite sides of all the wood so they were completly concealed.
+If I'd planned to use magnets from the beginning I would have attached them from the opposite sides of all the wood so they were completely concealed.
 This wasn't possible however with the door and frame already built and installed.

 ![Dog Door](/images/dog-door/7.jpg)